 - We can act for you wherever your business is based in the UK, taking your instructions email and phone without the need to meet – although, if you prefer, we can arrange meetings in our Wiltshire and Hampshire offices.

-- The highly specialised trademark attorneys from Mears Morgan LLP, work from our offices, side-by-side with our IP lawyers, to provide comprehensive range of trademark services to protect your branding.
+- The highly specialised trademark attorneys from Mears Morgan LLP, work from our offices, to provide comprehensive range of trademark services to protect your branding.

 - FREE initial phone advice on franchising issues from our specialist Solicitors.